lem8r/bitwig_apc20/README.md

 Shift + User2 - track faders are globally mappable

-Shift + User3 - track faders are mapped to currently selected tack's primary device macros
+Shift + User3 - track faders are mapped to currently selected tack's primary device parameter page

 Track can be selected with GUI or Shift + track